dafoumiR24/Expression-Profiles-Validation/README.md

 16. km_plot (Exprs_table, time_event_data, genes_or_mirnas,xlabel, ylabel, outputFileFolder )

 __Description__:This function performs a univariate Kaplan-Meier survival analysis.
 Specifically according to the expression level of each feature of interest it divides the samples into two groups (low, high) and it performs survival analysis between these groups.

 __Input arguments__

-Exprs_table: a data frame containing normalized expression values for a series of samples, with rows corresponding to features and columns to samples
+_Exprs_table_: a data frame containing normalized expression values for a series of samples, with rows corresponding to features and columns to samples
-time_event_data: a data frame of survival data with rows corresponding to samples and columns to time (column name= time) and event (column name= event) data respectively
+_time_event_data_: a data frame of survival data with rows corresponding to samples and columns to time (column name= time) and event (column name= event) data respectively
-genes_or_mirnas: a character vector of features (mRNAs, miRNAs) to be studied
+_genes_or_mirnas_: a character vector of features (mRNAs, miRNAs) to be studied
-xlabel: a character string indicating x-axis title
+_xlabel_: a character string indicating x-axis title
-ylabel: a character string indicating y-axis title
+_ylabel_: a character string indicating y-axis title
 outputFileFolder: a character string indicating the output directory pathway